Processing 2.0: Creative Coding Hotshot is published

 This book targets Processing developers ,visual artists, creative professionals, and students who want to move to the next level of learning Processing for gaining inspiration, work, or just for fun.
 The book assumes a basic understanding of programming.
 However, this book is also recommended to non-artistic readers, looking to expand their graphics and develop their creativity.

-floating rectangles in processing
+nested cubes in processing